front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 ```

 > The store locator we just created is very simple and it has a very limited
 > Business impact.
-It was for the sake of this guide.
-A component such as this
-> one might have its place in the ui directory in your application.
+The store locator module does not need to know the
+> implementation of the map itself (like the fact of using `react-leaflet`).
+So
+> a map component could be extracted in a **UI** component.
+But for the sake of
+> this guide, we kept it simple.

+Splitting code is a difficult task, it needs practice and refinement. but it is
+also a pretty personnal point of view, thus one team could split code
+differently.

+We advice you to not overcomplicate things and find a method that match your
+needs.